germandiagogomez/words-counter-benchmarks-game/README.md

 meson setup -Dbuildtype=release build-release

 # Please, note that for the first time the compilation stage could look stuck.
-# This is because it needs to download the resources and uncompress.
+# This is because it needs to download the file resources needed to use the program and uncompress.
 meson compile -C build-release

 # Run benchmarks